English exonyms

-Romanization, or transcription of a non-Latin alphabet endonym into a Latin alphabet, is not generally regarded as creating exonyms; "The application of any scientifically sound romanization system to a non-Roman endonym merely re-creates that original endonym in another legitimate form" (Päll, 2002).
+Romanization, or transcription of a non-Latin alphabet endonym into a Latin alphabet, is not generally regarded as creating exonyms: "The application of any scientifically sound romanization system to a non-Roman endonym merely re-creates that original endonym in another legitimate form" (Päll, 2002).
 However old romanization systems may leave a legacy of "familiar" spellings, as in the case of, for example, romanization of Burmese.
 This affects romanization of Arabic, romanization of Chinese, and many other non-Latin alphabet place names.

 Translations of non-proper nouns such as "river" and "lake" also do not qualify as exonyms.

 A less common form of exonym is usage for names and titles.
-Personal exonyms are typically limited to regnal names such as popes (John Paul II) and monarchs (Charles V); less commonly very well known non-modern authors (John Calvin, for French Jean Calvin) are referred to by exonyms.
+Personal exonyms are typically limited to regnal names such as popes (John Paul II) and monarchs (Charles V); less commonly, well-known historical authors (John Calvin, for French Jean Calvin) are referred to by exonyms.
 The list does not include the list of English translated personal names.